ErniW/Arduino-distance-sensors-comparison/README.md

 ### Notes:
 - *It seems that only the cheapest versions require the mentioned hacks.*
-- **You should aim for different sensor when trying to control something with hands or detect small, non-flat objects.**
+- **You should choose different sensor when trying to control something with hands or detect small, non-flat objects.**
-- *I provided various averaging methods, one of them uses linked list data structure in which you don't have to shift all the values each time.* **Without discarding incorrect zeroes there is no benefit of averaging.
-Implementation depends on your project.**
+- *I provided various averaging methods, it makes sense when high noise is expected.
+One of them uses linked list data structure in which you don't have to shift all the values each time.* **Without discarding incorrect zeroes there is no benefit of averaging.
+Implementation depends on your project so it's not the solution to fit all projects.**
 - *Reading multiple sensors can be slow.
 Computing averages of results to reduce noise would be O(M * N) slower.*
 - *When increasing maximum range, increase the delay between measurments to avoid random noise caused by timed-out measurements.*
 - *In code without New Ping to change maximum distance change the number in pulseIn function.*
 - *Hack with resistor makes the sensor work louder, you can hear the clicks.*
-- *The sensor's accuracy can be improved with thermometer (speed of sound varies with air temperature).*
+- *The sensor's accuracy can be improved with thermometer (speed of sound varies with air temperature https://www.omnicalculator.com/physics/speed-of-sound TODO:convert HC-04 formula to compensate temperature).*
+- *The code without zeroes implements a linked list which distinguishes between incorrect measurements and the zero as an actual value (when value is zero more then 4 times in a row).*

 ## DFRobot Gravity URM07
 Full guide: https://wiki.dfrobot.com/URM07-UART_Ultrasonic_Sensor_SKU__SEN0153